Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 Recently, conventional CNTs have attracted attention from the perspective of 1D topological insulators, where the topology is characterized by the $\Z$ topological invariant (winding number) \citep{okuyama2019topological,izumida2016angular,okuyama2017topological,moca2020topologically,izumida2017topology}.
 The appearance of zero-energy edge states at the ends of finite-length CNTs of chirality $(n,m)$ depends on the integer $\mathfrak{N} = \gcd(n,m)$.
 Thus, only zigzag and chiral nanotubes with $\mathfrak{N}$ not divisible by 3 show edge states, and armchair CNTs remain topologically trivial.
-Motivated by these considerations and the fact that \ce{P2C3}NTs have an underlying hexagonal lattice, we performed symmetry adapted first principle calculations and used $(8,0)$ zigzag \ce{P2C3}NTs as a prototypical example (both ends are zigzag-type).
+Motivated by these considerations and the fact that \ce{P2C3}NTs have an underlying hexagonal lattice, we performed symmetry adapted first principles calculations and used $(8,0)$ zigzag \ce{P2C3}NTs as a prototypical example (both ends are zigzag-type).
 The edge states appearing at the valence band maximum (VBM) and the conduction band minimum (CBM) are shown in Fig. \ref{fig:edge_state_homo} \& \ref{fig:edge_state_lumo}.
-The ends states are towards the right-hand side for the VBM and the left-hand side for the CBM.
+The end states are toward the right-hand side for the VBM and the left-hand side for the CBM.
+Notably in the studies described above, we do not explicitly compute a winding number for \ce{P2C3}NTs; our interpretation of the edge states is based on the CNT analogy, Berry-phase arguments, and the finite-length wavefunction localization.
 We expect that these edge states will appear in other chiral \ce{P2C3}NTs, which invites further study.
-While it is well known that Dirac points induce edge states due to no-trivial Berry phases \citep{wakabayashi2009electronic,ando2005theory,ryu2002topological}, in \ce{P2C3}NTs the Dirac points intersect with the flat bands, thus suggesting both these electronic features are responsible for the edge states in this material.
+While it is well known that Dirac points induce edge states due to non-trivial Berry phases \citep{wakabayashi2009electronic,ando2005theory,ryu2002topological}, in \ce{P2C3}NTs the Dirac points intersect with the flat bands, thus suggesting both these electronic features are responsible for the edge states in this material.
 Our results show that \ce{P2C3}NTs are an exciting example of a quasi-1D nanostructure that supports topological behavior and electron transport at the edges.